Learn How Many Trees it Takes to Build a House?

 So how many trees does it take to build a house?
 For the sake of discussion, consider an average mature fir or pine tree with a height of 80’ and a diameter of 2’.
 Using the calculation detailed above, you will find that its lumber yield is about 754 board feet.
 And if you require 16,380 board feet to frame the average home, almost 22 mature firs will be needed.

 Another 22-24 trees will be needed for the rest of the house and its finishes.
 Hardwood floors, cabinets, siding, roofing, paneling etc. could more than double the number of trees needed to complete the home.
-In total building an average size home today will consume forty-four mature trees for every 2600 square feet.
+In total, building a home today will consume forty-four mature trees for every 2600 square feet.
 Be sure to include the garage when adding up your square footage.

 The problem with trees is it takes a long time to make one.
 To put the environmental value into perspective, each 80’ tall fir tree takes about 6 decades to grow to that size.
 Forty-four of these beautiful trees represents 2,640 tree/years of growth.
 All this for just a single average American home.
 To be available today, these trees must have begun growing just after World War II.

 The sacrifice of trees is a big environmental investment in your home.
 Especially when they are used to make in a structure that perhaps through a combination of fickleness, change of fashion and poor care may only last 50 years.
-From a trees perspective every year a structure can be extended, counts–times 44!
+From a tree’s perspective every year a structure can be extended, counts–times 44!